 W2RO comments in response to the proposed Landfill Gas Offset Protocol (EBR #: 013-

 0480), which was posted on the Environmental Registry October 2017: Landfill Gas Offset Protocol.

-Learn more about: Cap and Trade Research for Ontario's Waste Management Sector - Prepared by GHD Environmental for the Ontario Waste Management Association, May 2016
+Learn more about: Cap and Trade Research for Ontario's Waste Management Sector - Prepared by GHD Environmental for the Waste to Resource Ontario, May 2016